wavelike/wavelike.github.io/_posts/2020-08-10-multiple_file_data_loading_pyarrow.md

 summary: Loading a dataset from disk, feature by feature with pyarrow
 ---

-# Multiple file loading with pyarrow
+# Multiple file data loading with pyarrow

 Sometimes it is preferred to store single columns of a pandas DataFrame to disk in order to reload them on demand later on.
 This could be the case in a feature selection step where only a subset of all previously engineered features shall be selected.